Pondering pomegranates — Health benefits?

 - Throw away the membrane and rind, drain the seeds, and enjoy!

-As far as pomegranate pills go, over-the-counter supplements and herbs are not currently regulated by the FDA, nor are their claims.
+As far as pomegranate pills go, over-the-counter supplements and herbs are not currently regulated by the U.S. Food and Drug Administration (FDA), nor are their claims.
 With that in mind, you might be better off sticking to the real stuff.
 If it's the extra cost of buying pomegranates or juice that's getting you down, you could think of it as a long investment in your health.
 Additionally, pomegranates are supposed to be eaten (or drunk) as part of a healthy diet.
 That is, you should feel free to substitute pomegranates for oranges, bananas, apples or whatever fruit you would normally eat, which may help keep your overall grocery costs down.
-Students at Columbia (Morningside campus) can also schedule an appointment with a nutritionist at Medical Services by dialing 212-854-2284 or online through Open Communicator.
-Students on the Medical Center campus can contact the Center for Student Wellness for information on achieving a health diet.